dgaydukov/cert-aws/README.md

 * migrate rds into s3 using dms
 * create data lake with lake formation
 * request and run spot fleet
+* create sqs queue and spot fleet that monitory queue, run spot fleet based on queue load, shut down fleet if queue is empty
 * redshift enhanced vpc routing (send data inside vpc between redhshift & s3 and view vpc flow logs)
 * configure alarm to start instance if it was stopped `cloudformation/ec2-cw-state-change.yml` + use lambda to store it in dynamodb
 * signin with userpool/identitypool (is signin the same or not)